 Sweet and decadent dessert of white cheese, semolina bits and covered in sweet syrup and pistachios.
 A visit to Habibah in Amman is a go-to dessert stop while in the capital.
 A little knafeh goes a long way!

 Sweet, minty and delicious.
 I loved it so much that I couldn’t leave Jordan without buying a pound of mint tea leaves at the souk in Aqaba to take home.
-Every time I open the container, it takes me right back.
+Every time I open the container to smell the fragrant tea leaves, it takes me right back to Aqaba.

 Lime and Mint Juice